 - Enrollment fee for Montessori Inclusion Endorsement: $975

 Payment of the enrollment fee indicates your confirmed enrollment into the program.
 It includes fees related to student membership in the American Montessori Society (AMS) and the Montessori Accreditation Council for Teacher Education (MACTE).
 The fee also covers all required books, and materials for the academic and practicum phase of the program.

 West Side Montessori School Teacher Education Program is committed to ensuring that our educational offerings are accessible to all qualified candidates.
 Those who need assistance with covering the cost of tuition may apply for financial aid according to the instructions below.
-An individual’s ability to pay is not a determining factor in offering a space in our teacher education program.
 In order to apply for a WSMS-TEP scholarship, applicants must have previously submitted a program application and all related documents.

 Summer Program Deadline: May 5, 2023.
 Notification: By June 15, 2023.